 Probation violations occur after a probation officer, for example, finds that a person on probation has violated the terms of his or her probation, or fails a drug test, for example, against the terms of their probation.
 Depending on how probation is alleged to have been violated, probation violations could potentially both land a person back in jail or prison and subject them to new criminal charges.
-Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to LIFE.
+Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to life.
 Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, probation violation offenses by both federal and state authorities.
-His experience and knowledge serves as an invaluable asset to his clients.
+His experience and knowledge serve as invaluable assets to his clients.

 To arrange for a free and confidential consultation with respect to any federal or state probation violation offense, contact our office at 305-330-1774.
 For complete details about Mr. Petruzzi’s background, expertise and experience, click here.

 Federal Probation Violation offenses are investigated and prosecuted by various agencies, including the FBI, DEA, ATF, IRS, Secret Service, Department of Homeland Security and Department of Justice.
 Some common federal statutes criminalizing probation violations include: